uchytilc/pycu/README.md

-This is a project I started developing in order to work on something else.
-There are a number of incomplete features as of right now, they are mostly added when I need them in the other project.

-PyCu is composed of a few libraries, each of which can be imported separately.
+PyCu is a ctypes binding to the CUDA Driver API and is composed of a few libraries, each of which can be imported separately.

 To access the direct API's of the Driver, NVRTC, or NVVM simply import any of the following